 Editor's note: It is FFS if the Extended local emergency numbers list is deleted if upon a registration update the PLMN provide only the Emergency number list IE.

 The Local emergency numbers list and the Extended local emergency numbers list shall be deleted at switch off and removal of the USIM.
-The user equipment shall be able to store up to ten local emergency numbers received from the network.
-The amount of Extended local emergency numbers that the user equipment can store is implementation specific.
+The user equipment shall be able to store up to ten entries in the Local emergency numbers list and up to twenty entries in the Extended local emergency numbers list, received from the network.

-Editor's note: The minimum number of extended local emergency numbers that the UE stores are FFS.

-For the use of the Local emergency numbers list and the Extended local emergency numbers list by the UE see 3GPP TS 24.301 [12], subclause 5.3.7.
+For the use of the Local emergency numbers list and the Extended local emergency numbers list by the UE see 3GPP TS 24.301 [15], subclause 5.3.7.

-5.3.10 Lists of 5GS forbidden tracking areas
+5.3.11 Lists of 5GS forbidden tracking areas